Chromite: Health and environmental impacts

-Chromite mining, chromium, and ferrochrome production can toxically effect the environment.
+Chromite mining, chromium, and ferrochrome production can be toxic for the environment.
 Chromite mining is necessary when it comes to the production of economic commodities.

 As a result of leaching of soils and the explicit discharge from industrial activities, weathering of rocks that contain chromium will enter the water column.
 The route of chromium uptake in plants is still ambiguous, but because it is a nonessential element, chromium will not have a distinct mechanism for that uptake which is independent from chromium speciation.
 Plant studies have shown that toxic effects on plants from chromium include things such as wilting, narrow leaves, delayed or reduced growth, a decrease in chlorophyll production, damage to root membranes, small root systems, death and many more.
 Chromium's structure is similar to other essential elements which means that it can impact the mineral nutrition of plants.

 During industrial activities and production things such as sediment, water, soil, and air all become polluted and contaminated with chromium.
 Hexavalent chromium has negative impacts towards soil ecology because it decreases soil micro-organism presence, function, and diversity.
 Chromium concentrations in soil diversify depending on the different compositions of the sediments and rocks that the soil is made from.
 The chromium present in soil is a mixture of both Cr(VI) and Cr(III).
 Certain types of chromium such as Chromium-VI has the capability to pass into the cells of organisms.
 Dust particles from industry operations and industrial wastewater contaminate and pollute surface water, groundwater, and soils.

 In aquatic environments, chromium could experience things such as dissolution, sorption, precipitation, oxidation, reduction, and desorption.
 In aquatic ecosystems chromium bioaccumulates in invertebrates, aquatic plants, fish, and algae.
 These toxic effects will operate differently because things such as sex, size, and the development stage of an organism may vary.
 Things such as the temperature of the water, its alkalinity, salinity, pH, and other contaminants will also impact these toxic effects on organisms.

-Toxicology tests done in labs on rats and mice provides information on the doses of chromium in food or water which produces health problems in mammals such as reproductive harm, reduced growth and survival, behavioural changes, and cancer.

-Chromium is critical for good health since sufficient amounts should help with glucose intolerance in humans.
-Studies showed that chromium supplements can be beneficial for people with insulin resistance and type two diabetes.
-Chromium lowers glucose levels and it enhances insulin sensitivity.
-Some studies also showed that chromium can help with polycystic ovary syndrome (PCOS).
-Excellent dietary sources include things such as wheat germ, broccoli, organ meats, and mushrooms.